RocketDerp/April14_2025/Art/ScreenPlay/Tons_Of.md

 https://youtu.be/08R1kPdfrHA?t=4620

+1:16:40

+"individuality for the presence of such people in our midst we ought to give a great deal of thanks and by their example we ought to be inspired within  the limits available to us both internal and external to do likewise.

+For the world needs people of this sort greatly and when indeed as all humans must... he also will take the great journey uh from the bounds of this world.

+There ought to be others Left Behind who in some way or the other will continue with what he has done and take up at least for a while or to some extent and degree 1:17:40 the torch which he has carried and then perhaps perhaps this world will not be left in the darkness of Darkness but light will continue and Light will persevere and ultimately life and light and love will prevail."

+&nbsp;

 Who in some way or the other, will continue what he (Joseph Campbell) has done... at least take up for a while....